LiveSuggest

 Sources

-1. The State of AI Meeting Notetakers 2025 — Fellow.ai, 2025 — adoption rates, privacy concerns, and behavioral impact statistics
+1. The State of AI Meeting Notetakers 2025 — Fellow.ai, 2025 — adoption rates, privacy concerns, and behavioural impact statistics

-4. Storage limitation principle — ICO (UK Information Commissioner’s Office) — official guidance on GDPR storage limitation
+3. Storage limitation principle — Information Commissioner’s Office (UK) — official guidance on GDPR Article 5(1)(e)